 Spindel leaves are eaten by the caterpillars of a number of moths, including the magpie, spindle ermine, scorched carpet and a variety of micro moths, as well as the holly blue butterfly.
 The leaves also attract aphids and their predators, including hoverflies, ladybirds and lacewings, as well as the house sparrow and other birds.
 The flowers are a rich source of nectar and pollen for insects, particularly the St Mark’s fly.

 Spindle is often found in hedges or on the edge of woodland.
 It grows best in chalky soils and is less common in Scotland.

-Every sapling that we provide is UK sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
-Seeds are collected and stored in the UK, and they are all coded and batched so that we can track each individual tree.
+Every sapling that we provide is UK and Ireland sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
+Seeds are collected and stored in the UK and Ireland, and they are all coded and batched so that we can track each individual tree.

 Learn more about this tree on our spindle species profile.